jwjgosset/pynagiosreport/README.md

-# Host and Service Issues Check
+# Nagios Host and Service Issues Summary

 ## Introduction
 The following python script queries the Nagios API for hosts that are DOWN and UNREACHABLE and services that are in CRITICAL or UNKNOWN statuses.